slape/timeline-pro/README.md

 4. **Performance**: Always use equality checks before state updates to prevent unnecessary re-renders
 5. **UI Components**: Use @vibe/core components exclusively for consistency with Monday.com design system
 6. **Logging**: Utilize the TimelineLogger for debugging and performance monitoring

-The app creates a maintainable and scalable timeline visualization tool specifically designed for project managers working within the Monday.com ecosystem.